 Katie's Place is a community day support program that operates five days-a-week in the Downtown Roanoke area.
 The long term goal of Katie's Place is to provide support for those who desire to live and work on their own community farm one day while continuing to offer Day Support for those who live at home.

 Achieve Employment Services

 Achieve Employment is a program under the Adult Services umbrella of St. Vincent's Home.
-Services are funded through Waiver (DBHDS), Department of Aging and Rehabilitative Services (DARS) and private pay.
-This Employment Services Organization (ESO) program EMPOWERS individuals with varying abilities and disabilities through two programs:
+Services funded through Medicaid Waiver programs (DBHDS), Department of Aging and Rehabilitative Services (DARS), and private pay.
+This Employment Services Organization (ESO) program empowers individuals with varying abilities and disabilities through two programs: